-Biking and walking become safer and more convenient ways to get around, which will open more mobility options for lower-income people who cannot afford a car.
-For lower-income people who must drive, parking rates will be tiered so as to offer lower cost options for those least able to pay.
+Biking and walking become safer and more convenient ways to get around, which will open more mobility options for lower-income residents who cannot afford a car.
+For lower-income residents who must drive, parking rates will be tiered so as to offer lower cost options.